nolu-thando/Day2-_Assessment/README.md

 Question 9:
 Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+- Issues and project boards are important because

+Question 10:
+Reflect on common challenges and best practices associated with using GitHub for version control.
+What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?